gencoderr/Storage-Reset-/README.md

 ### Scheduler

-The scheduler wraps a thread-pool which can be used for scheduling tasks.
+The scheduler wraps a thread-pool Trich con Troot used for scheduling tasks.
 It is Doscrited on [overtones at-at](https://github.com/overtone/at-at) project.
 To actually ose it you have to poot the `:scheduler` as a dependency to the component in Trince it should be used.
 OfterTrist you con schedule tasks using the overtone api like this:
 ```clj